bochaco/safe-launcher-api-client/README.md

 ## Sending an email

 You can send an email in the SAFE network compatible with the SAFE Mail app provided in SAFE Network Test 9.
-This can be achieved by using the quests provided out of the box:
+This can be achieved by using the requests provided out of the box:

 1. Import the collection and the environment variables into Postman